mbridak/FieldDayLogger-Curses/README.md

 If you're using cwdaemon you can change the cw sending speed by pressing + or -.
 You can abort CW output by pressing `ESC`.

+If you do not have a K1EL winkeyer or work-a-like, and you are using rigctld for CAT control.
+You can select CAT to send CW as long as your radio supports it.

 #### Callsign lookups